RHuebsch13/Izzit-Dictionary-/README.md

 # 1. UX
 ## Project goals
-Build the database of slang words commonly used by South Africans to increase communication, conncetion and understanding with this subset of people.
+Build the database of slang words commonly used by South Africans to increase communication, connection and understanding with this subset of people.

 ## User Goals
 This project aims to assist user in: